 MDAW Faculty Work Hard.
 We have incredibly experienced, talented folks who work with students on a day-to-day basis.
 We make sure that students are exposed to a variety of styles while ensuring they can focus on work they’ll use throughout the year.
 We try to attract the best talent to the camp in order to make sure that students will be prepared to have a successful season with a community that’s helping to make MN debate better overall.

 MDAW is a great bargain.
 The workshop operates on a not-for-profit basis.
 Tuition and room/board expenses are pegged to cost of running the workshop and providing fair salaries for staff.
-At least some scholarships will be available, so don’t hesitate to contact us even though financial constraints may be a problem.
-We run the institute out of a desire for local opportunities for excellent instruction, not to make money, and will do our best to make sure no student is prevented from attending out of economic circumstances.
+Scholarships are available, so don’t hesitate to contact us even though financial constraints may be a problem.
+We run the institute out of a desire to increase local opportunities for excellent debate instruction, not to make money, and will do our best to make sure no student is prevented from attending out of economic circumstances.